Department of Local Government scoop major awards

 Head of the Department of Local Government, Mr Graham Paulse praised his team and partners at national government level, stating how intergovernmental partnerships are fundamental in providing key services to the citizens of the Western Cape.

 “I would like to congratulate my Thusong Team for the continuous hard work achieved throughout the province.
-To date, the Department has been awarded eight (8) Thusong Service Centres through the DLG Municipal Support Grant funds for entrepreneurship and job creation for citizens.
+To date, the Department has been awarded eight (8) Thusong Service Centres though the DLG Municipal Support Grant funds for entrepreneurship and job creation for citizens.
 This includes a shell abalone project in Hawston and an upholstery making project in Laingsburg.
 We acknowledge the long hours spent on the road and the tremendously difficult conditions you face in ensuring excellent service delivery to the people in our most vulnerable communities.
 Western Cape have made us all very proud.”

 He further noted that the Department of Local Government is committed to continue working on improving the lives of the citizens of the Western Cape and enhancing access to services for all.